 COVID-19 testing began at TONHC on March 23, 2020.
 There is now same-day testing at San Xavier, Sells, and San Simon.
 This means all the equipment to run the tests are in the clinic laboratories at San Xavier, Sells, and San Simon.
 We began on-site same-day testing on April 20, 2020.
 There are two types of tests: send-out test or same-day/rapid test.
-We are currently using the on-site same-day testing for all patients (5/21/2020) as there is a delay in send-out labs due to high volume.
-Send-out testing is still used for specific cases.
+Send-out testing is used for specific cases.
 As of 9/1/2020 on-site qualitative total antibody testing is available in specified cases.